cvigilv/esqueleto.nvim/README.md

 I intend on extending this plugin with some functionality I would like for a template manager.
 At some point `esqueleto.nvim` should have the following (ordered by priority):

-- Cleaner template storage using Vim `ftplugin` directory style
-- Template insertion in empty files
-- On-demand template insertion
 - Template creation interface
-- Handle mmultiple template folders
+- Handle multiple template folders
 - Proyect specific templates
 - Template preview via [Telescope](https://github.com/nvim-telescope/telescope.nvim)
 - User customizable prompt and insertion rules